Implementing Exponential Backoff for Failed Push Deliveries

 • queue_depth < 10,000 pending jobs

-• permanent_failure_rate < 5% (indicates stale subscription inventory)
+• permanent_failure_rate < 5% (elevated values indicate stale subscription inventory)

 1. Logs the failure reason and endpoint hash.